 Marilyn Miller's generous annual gift to Emmanuel College empowers the next generation of women in science.
 Her commitment to these students reflects her belief in the importance of providing opportunities that might otherwise be inaccessible.

-The Marilyn Miller ’70 Summer Science Research Fund supports housing for female students undertaking research projects, easing their financial burdens and enabling them to focus fully on their scientific endeavors.
+The Marilyn Miller ’70 Summer Science Research Fund supports housing for female students undertaking summer research, easing financial barriers and allowing them to fully focus on their work.

 Fond Memories of Emmanuel College